SpaceBarLabs/ruby_llm_telegram/README.md

 1. Sign up for an account at [OpenRouter](https://openrouter.ai/settings/keys)
 2. Get your API key from the dashboard

+### Setting up Telegram Bot

+1. Start a chat with [@BotFather](https://t.me/botfather) on Telegram
+2. Send the `/newbot` command and follow the instructions to create a new bot
+3. BotFather will provide you with a bot token - save this for the next step

 ### Rails Credentials

 We use Rails credentials to securely store API keys.
-To add your OpenRouter API key:
+To add your OpenRouter API key and Telegram bot token:

 ```bash
 # Open credentials file (replace 'development' with your environment)